Jim Pons: Video directing

-In 1973 Pons left the music industry to become the film and video director for the New York Jets football team; he designed the team's 1978–97 team logo.
+In 1973, after a Flo and Eddie tour, Pons moved to New York, where he received a call from John Beck, formerly of The Leaves which led to Jim becoming the film and video director for the New York Jets football team.
+Pons designed the team's 1978–97 team logo.
 He held this position until around the year 2000.

 Pons and his family moved to Jacksonville, Florida in 2005, where he did game day video for the Jacksonville Jaguars until he retired.

 Personal life

 Pons plays a U-bass in a bluegrass band called Lonesome Ride in Jacksonville.

 Book

 In 2017, Pons wrote an autobiography titled Hard Core Love: Sex, Football and Rock and Roll in the Kingdom of God which won the 2017 Florida Writers Association Book of the Year award.
 The book describes his spiritual journey during his careers in the music and sports industries.